 Based on the growth of the Company's business and the pattern of reserve levels under Regulation XXX associated with term life business and other statutory reserve requirements, the amount of ceded reserve credits is expected to grow.
 This growth will require the Company to obtain additional letters of credit, put additional assets in trust, or utilize other funding mechanisms to support the reserve credits.
 If the Company is unable to support the reserve credits, the regulatory capital levels of several of its subsidiaries may be significantly reduced.
-The reduction in regulatory capital would not directly affect the Company's ability to write new business and retain existing business.
+The reduction in regulatory capital would not directly affect the Company's consolidated shareholders' equity under GAAP; however, it could affect the Company's ability to write new business and retain existing business.